Buy, Lease, or Hire: Choosing the Right Golf Cart Fleet Acquisition Model for Australian Golf Courses product guide

 - Identical balance sheet treatment to outright purchase under AASB 16

 Best suited to: Clubs that want the economic benefit of ownership but prefer to spread payments over the asset's productive life.
-Works best when the club has high confidence in the long-term residual value of the cart type being acquired — more defensible for lithium-equipped fleets than lead-acid.
+Works best when the club has genuine confidence in the long-term residual value of the cart type being acquired — more defensible for lithium-equipped fleets than lead-acid.

-4. Managed Hire Arrangements
+4. Managed hire arrangements

 This model is most common for: